dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Character contributes to beauty.
-It fortifies a woman as her youth fades.
-A mode of conduct, a standard of courage, discipline, fortitude, and integrity can do a great deal to make a woman beautiful.
+  Poetry is a deal of joy and pain and wonder, with a dash of the dictionary.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1344 days)
+## 🌟 Experiences (1345 days)

 ### 🧮 Programming languages